Starmer's 10 Broken Pledges Reviewed

 3. Climate Justice

-This conference Labour members passed a motion to back a Socialist Green News Deal, which includes a swathe of left-wing policies from public ownership of energy (not happening, see above), debt relief for low-income countries and rights for climate refugees.
+This conference Labour members passed a motion to back a Socialist Green New Deal, which includes a swathe of left-wing policies from public ownership of energy (not happening, see above), debt relief for low-income countries and rights for climate refugees.
 The policy package, according to the pressure group leadership, would come to £85 billion – however Starmer “won’t even commit to that”.

 4. Promote Peace & Human Rights